 Rock samphire is a favourite in the Edible Forest and really easy to grow.

 Another name is sea fennel because its leaves look a bit like coral and its flowers are similar to fennel, belonging to the same family Apiaceae.

-Originating from the coast lines of the Black sea and Atlantic, it grows well in coastal conditions although it will also do just fine in any garden that has good drainage.
+Originating from the coast lines of the Black Sea and western Europe, it grows well in coastal conditions, although it will also do just fine in any garden that has good drainage.
 It does not handle having wet feet at all!

 Extremely drought tolerant and enjoying full sun to part shade, it’s a good choice for most Melbourne gardens.